openstack-archive/networking-ovn/doc/source/features.rst

 * Layer-3 (routing)

-  Native implementation or conventional layer-3 agent.
-The native implementation supports distributed routing.
-However, it currently lacks support for the metadata proxy.
+  Native implementation that supports distributed routing.

 * DHCP

   Native implementation or conventional DHCP agent.
 The native implementation supports distributed DHCP.
-However, it currently lacks IPv6 support and support for the Neutron internal DNS and metadata proxy features.
+However, it currently lacks support for the Neutron internal DNS and metadata proxy features.

 * Metadata

-  Currently uses conventional metadata agent.
+  The metadata API is currently only supported in conjunction with the Neutron DHCP agent.

 * DPDK